L'OpenTour is now called Tootbus Paris.

 The following article is left as-is for historical and archiving purposes.

-L’OpenTour provide bus tours in Paris on large open topped double decker buses, and covering different routes that get you to some of the more unusual places, this is an ideal way of getting to see many of the different tourist attractions and monuments that you may never get experience any other way.
+The L'OpenTour Paris bus tour routes offers large open topped double decker buses, and covering different routes that get you to some of the more unusual places, this is an ideal way of getting to see many of the different tourist attractions and Paris monuments that you may never get experience any other way.

 L’OpenTour bus Eiffel Tower